Mixbo-zz/FaST2704/README.md

  **Remember you still have to deal with squashfs read-only filesystem!**

  Honestly I didn't push my research really far.
 Maybe this has been documented before and maybe the firmware is available somewhere (I might dump it in a few days... or months).
 If this is the case, contact me.

- Funny fact: my parent's ISP set the **EXACT SAME WPS PIN** on every device they gave away: 76229909 The task is easy this way.

  ~ Mixbo www.wakowakowako.com